marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 When it comes to the repository implementation, the implementation is free to inherit from *abstract* `GenericRepository<TEntity>` base class.
-Alternatively it may use `ISession` or `DbSet` directly if it is more convinient.
+Alternatively it may use `ISession` or `DbSet` directly if it is more convenient.
-No matter what approach you choose remember that "excessive" methods like `Delete` inerited from base class may be hidden by the repository interface.
+No matter what approach you choose remember that "excessive" methods like `Delete` inherited from base class may be hidden by the repository interface.

 Please remember that your repository is NOT responsible for managing